 This ground-dwelling bird is also superb for the environment.
 As it uses its specially designed feet to rake through leaf litter, it moves up to 352 tons of earth each year.
 That is the equivalent of about 11 dump truck loads.
 That is more than any other animal on earth, including gophers, moles, and earthworms.
 Their digging hastens natural decompensation, which is key to a healthy forest.

 #2 Weirdest Animal: Myotonic Goat – Faints When Scared

 Often called fainting goats, myotonic goats have a unique defense mechanism.
 These animals fall when they are scared, and their limbs become rigid.
 When you hear a sudden noise, your muscles naturally tighten for a second before relaxing.
 Myotonic goats are born with a rare condition called Myotonia congenita.
 When they get scared, their muscles do not relax, so they topple over.
 This breed of goat comes in a variety of shapes and sizes.
-The breed was developed in Tennessee by farmers who found them easier to keep in fences than other goat breeds.

 The blue glaucus, also known as the blue dragon, is a mollusk found in the Atlantic, Pacific, and Indian oceans.
 The blue dragon floats through the water on its back, and it uses an air bubble on its stomach to keep it swimming.
 This animal has a rare feeding and protection pattern that it uses while floating the sea in groups, called fleets.
 It uses venom to kill other venomous marine life that is often several times its size.
 Then, it uses its radular teeth, like a serrated knife, to cut the animal into bite-size pieces.
 While dining, it collects the venom from its food, which it then uses to kill its next prey.